costa-group/syrup-python/README.md

 run the following command:

 ```
-./analyze_all_blocks_in_contract_benchmark_a.py -solver z3 -tout 15 -syrup-encoding-flags " -disable-default-encoding -at-most " -csv-folder ../results-a/block_results/at_most/
+./analyze_all_blocks_in_contract_benchmark_a.py -solver z3 -tout 15 -disable-default-encoding -at-most -csv-folder ../results-a/block_results/at_most/
 ```

 As a result, the folder _/results-a/block\_results/at\_most/z3\_15s_ is created.

+Note that the execution of the script can take several hours depending on the timeout set and the configuration studied.

 * Finally, to obtain the global results per configuration instead of having a csv file per file, execute the script